camrenaa/Possesst/README.md

 ## Features
 ### Realistic movement
-+ Adaptive natural looking full-body movement generated on the fly procedurally. ' Possesst ' utilized procedural animation & multiple forms of Inverse Kinematics (IK).
++ Adaptive natural looking movement generated on the fly procedurally. ' Possesst ' utilizes  procedural  full-body animation & multiple forms of Inverse Kinematics (IK).

 ### Use any animation you desire
 + Customize the animations in ' pose mode ' via Unity Aniamtion Editor or export the viewmodel to your desired 3D modelling software for in-depth animating.